-No matter how many tips and tricks you follow, you’re always going to need a base amount of money to travel.
-Turning your trip into a working holiday is a great way to boost your funds and get an in-depth look at someplace else in the world.
-Staying in one place longer and working allows you to immerse yourself in the culture and really get to know your temporary home.
+No matter how many tips and tricks you follow, you’re always going to need a base amount of money to travel during your gap year.
+You may have decided that you want to take a break between higher education or your career, but can you afford it?
+You're in luck!
+Turning your gap year into a working holiday is a great way to boost your funds and get an in-depth look at someplace else in the world.
+Staying in one place longer and working allows you to immerse yourself in the culture and really get to know your temporary home, plus it looks great on your resume.

 But how can you do a working holiday abroad?
-Where can you do a working holiday abroad?
+Where is the best place to do a working holiday abroad?
 What kind of working holiday jobs are there?
 In this guide, we'll help you sort through the details to help you plan and organize your working holiday adventure.

 For citizens of Australia, New Zealand, Canada, Taiwan, Japan, and Monaco, the UK has a working holiday visa available under their Youth Mobility Scheme program.
-To apply, you must be a passport holder of one of the aforementioned countries, have at least 1,800 British Pounds in funds, and be between the ages of 18 - 31.
+To apply, you must be a passport holder of one of the countries mentioned above, have at least 1,800 British Pounds in funds, and be between the ages of 18 - 31.

 Canada has a working holiday visa that allows youth from several nations to stay and work for up to 24 months under their International Experience Canada program.
 For more details on how to apply and if you qualify, look directly on the International Experience Canada website.